-Yesterday, a full auditorium at the Jewish Public Library, in Montreal, watched the film about Aristide de Sousa Mendes, Disobedience, made for French television, and we all listened to the moving discussion by the panel, one of whom was Louis Philippe Mendes, the grandson of Aristide Sousa de Mendes, who grew up in and happens to live in Montreal.
+Yesterday, a full auditorium at the Montreal Jewish Public Library watched the film about Aristide de Sousa Mendes, Disobedience.
+Afterwards, we all listened to the moving panel discussion that includes Louis Philippe Mendes, the grandson of Aristide Sousa de Mendes.
+He grew up in and happened to live in Montreal.

-As Louis-Philippe reminded us last night: Aristides de Sousa Mendes’s act of conscience consisted in defying the direct orders of his government and exhibiting courage, moral rectitude, unselfishness, and self-sacrifice by issuing visas to all refugees regardless of nationality, race, religion or political opinions.
+As Louis-Philippe reminded us last night: Aristides de Sousa Mendes’ act of conscience consisted of defying the direct orders of his government and exhibiting courage, moral rectitude, unselfishness, and self-sacrifice by issuing visas to all refugees regardless of nationality, race, religion or political opinions.

-The movie shows how all of his heroic work was done over a period of several days with the help of his male secretary, and a certain Rabbi Kruger, a man introduced by a letter from a friend who Aristide welcomed into his home along with his four daughters at that very time, and his eldest son.
-Aristide de Soussa Mendes was the father of 14 children and his mistress was also expecting at that very time.
+The movie shows how he did his heroic work with the help of his male secretary and Rabbi Kruger.
+Aristide de Sousa Mendes was the father of 14 children, and his mistress was also expecting at that very time.

 A moving and gripping story that is a lesson for all humanity and for all time.

 The same day, I listened to the Gian Gomeshi interview with Dr. Abraham Morgentaler, son of the late abortion rights advocate Dr. Henry Morgentaler, following his father’s recent death at the age of ninety.